 35.3.17 Enhanced multi-link multi-radio operation

-A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
-The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
+(#6217)A non-AP MLD may operate in the EMLMR mode on at least one specified set of the enabled links between the non-AP MLD and its associated AP MLD. (#6217)A specified set of the enabled links in which the EMLMR mode is applied is called an EMLMR links set. (#6217)An EMLMR links set shall be indicated in the EML Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EML Link Bitmap to 1.

+(#6217)An EMLMR links set indicated in the EML Link Bitmap subfield is composed of EMLMR links that were part of the eligible EMLMR links indicated in the EMLMR Link Bitmap subfield of the Common Info field of the Basic Multi-Link element.

 An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLMR Support subfield of the Common Info field of transmitted (#6700)Basic Multi-Link elements to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.